 Many gut health strategies consider both microbial support and the nutritional environment those microbes depend on.

-When evaluating horse probiotic supplements, the most important consideration is not simply the product label, but the digestive context in which the supplement is being used.
 A horse going through a feed change, travel schedule, competition season, or stress period may have different digestive support needs than a horse in a stable routine.

-A good supplement strategy should be matched to the horse’s diet, forage intake, workload, stress exposure, and history of digestive sensitivity.
+A good supplement strategy should be matched to the horse’s diet, forage intake, workload, stress exposure, hydration, and history of digestive sensitivity.

 For these horses, probiotic supplements may be used as part of a larger program focused on gut health, hydration, forage intake, and metabolic resilience.